karimmahmoud22/SystemVerilog-For-Verification/README.md

 This repository contains SystemVerilog code examples aimed at illustrating various verification techniques.
 The examples are sourced from three main references:
   - "SystemVerilog for Verification: A Guide to Learning the Testbench Language Features"
   - Dr. Ayman Wahba Lectures
-  - Additional contributions and explanations provided by the Me.
+  - Additionally, I've added my contributions and explanations to enhance the educational value of each example.

 ## Topics Covered
 - **Data Types:**